PLUM TREES, Prunus domestica

-ROOTSTOCK: All grafted onto Myrobalan.
+ROOTSTOCK: All grafted onto Marianna 2426.
 Widely adapted, good resistance to root rot and nematodes.
-Makes a large semi-dwarf tree if unpruned but can be maintained at any height with summer pruning.
+Makes a large semi-dwarf tree.

-POLLINATION: All the listed plum varieties will cross-pollinate each other or self-fruitful if noted.
+POLLINATION: All the listed plum varieties will cross-pollinate each other or are self-fruitful if noted.

 Sprite: Japanese plum x cherry-plum that produces medium-sized round freestone fruit.
 These plums have a beautiful purple black skin and yellow flesh.
 Very sweet flavor with no tartness!
 Ripe fruit holds on tree 3-4 weeks.